St Mark's, Teddington

-St Mark's is a friendly Anglican church in Teddington that loves welcoming new people to join us on their journey of faith and find a home with real connection and community.
-We hope to meet you soon!

 St Mark's, Teddington, the parish church of South Teddington and Hampton Wick, is a Church of England church.
 It is located on St Mark's Road, Teddington in the London Borough of Richmond upon Thames.
 The current building dates from 1939 and was designed by architect Cyril Farey.

-In 2024 St Mark's Teddington partnered with St John's Hampton Wick (the churches used to share a parish).
+In 2024, St Mark's Teddington partnered with St John's Hampton Wick.
 They are both moving towards a shared vision, uniquely expressed in each location.